pm0kjp/R-at-CAR/chapter4.md

 # SCT written with testwhat: https://github.com/datacamp/testwhat/wiki

 msg_bad <- "Nope, that's not it!"
 msg_success <- "Yep, you got it.
 It's important to clean the data well, doing things like removing meaningless / empty rows, scoring the data in ways not already done in the source database, improving variable names, and so on.
-The easiest way for us to do this is to have one single 'dirty' (raw) database that we use as our source, then we apply various commands to clean that data and create a pooled cleaned dataset." test_mc(correct = 3, feedback_msgs = c(msg_bad, msg_bad, msg_success))
+The easiest way for us to do this is to have one single 'dirty' (raw) pooled table that we use as our source, then we apply various commands to clean that data and create a pooled cleaned table." test_mc(correct = 3, feedback_msgs = c(msg_bad, msg_bad, msg_success))
 ```